korjavin/ragtgbot/cmd/uploadbackup/README.md

 2. Start the Qdrant database and the embedding service using `docker-compose up`.
 3. Run the `uploadbackup` tool: `go run cmd/uploadbackup/main.go`.

-The tool will read the JSON file, call the embedding service for each message, and save the data to the Qdrant database in the `chat_history` collection.
+The tool will read the JSON file, group messages by time/size, and save the data to the Qdrant database in the `chat_history` collection.